Screen Reader Help

 There are no more than 40 characters in each line of braille.
 A number of measures have been added to assist you in following this rule.

 When you enter the 34th character on a line a small beep with sound and the screen reader will say ‘At Cell 34’.
 When you reach the 40th character in a line a ding will sound, like an elevator ding and the screen reader will say ‘At Cell 40’.

-Throughout each lesson you can also use the 6 key as above to read the current line cell or character count.
+Throughout each exercise or exam you can also use the 6 key as above to read the current line cell or character count.
 The 7 key can be used to determine the next word to be typed so you can assess whether it will fit on the current line.

 When entering the Braille, you press either the spacebar or enter for a new line as appropriate.
 If you press spacebar when enter is expected or enter when spacebar is expected, an error will be read out and you can correct it.
 It will say the following if you press enter when the spacebar was expected.